Remas117921/OS-Assignment3-Remas-Alrasheed/ASSIGNMENT_DOCUMENTATION.md

 **Student Name**: [Remas]
 **Student ID**: [ 445052051]
-**Date Submitted**: [ 29]
+**Date Submitted**: [ 28]
-Successfully forked te repository renamed it and set the visibility to public
----
-Started Task 1 and 2: Integrated ReentrantLock to secure shared counters and the execution lis
+2026-04-28: Forked the repo, set student ID, and made the first commit.
+	2026-04-29: Implemented Task 1 (ReentrantLock for counters) and Task 2 (ArrayList protection).
+	2026-04-30: Implemented Task 3 (Binary Semaphore for CPU access) and verified the code logic.
+	2026-05-01: Completed final testing, documentation, and recorded the demonstration video

 ## 🎥 VIDEO DEMONSTRATION LINK (REQUIRED)

 > **⚠️ IMPORTANT: This section is REQUIRED for grading!**